ltw-webdev-shared/curriculum/peer-evaluation.md

       label: "Peer"
     before: |
       As a peer evaluator, it’s your job to help the other person succeed.
 You want to give honest, valuable feedback that will enhance and improve the other person’s project.

+      *Write valuable written feedback & helpful criticism to help your peer improve their project.*

       ### Some things to consider:
     tasks: